$149.00 Buy It Now

 2. Lens Quality A high-quality lens can significantly impact the sharpness and clarity of the image, regardless of the number of megapixels.

-See also Best cmos sensor digital camera
+See also Best handheld digital cameras

 So, while megapixels are important, they are not the only factor to consider when choosing a digital camera.
 It’s essential to look at the overall package of features to ensure you get the best picture quality for your needs.